 As a rule, background checks are allowed to the extent that an employer is entitled to obtain the relevant information directly from the applicant.
 This is usually the case if the information sought is objectively and intrinsically linked to the specific position and relevant to the work to be performed.
-Within these limits, employers may, for example, check the background of an applicant by contacting his or her previous employers.
+Further restrictions result from data protection laws (eg, checking the background of an applicant by contacting his or her previous employers requires the applicant's consent).
 Employers are not entitled to obtain an applicant's criminal or credit record directly from the relevant registers.
 Whether they may ask the applicant to obtain and submit such a record is questionable, since these records are standardised and may also contain information that is not relevant to the specific position.
-Security checks may be conducted if the position is security sensitive.
+Security checks may be conducted if the position is security-sensitive.
 Psychological, personality and graphological tests require the applicant's consent, whereas polygraph tests are unlawful.
 Background checks regarding union membership are not allowed, and checks regarding political or religious affiliation are lawful only if the employer is a political or religious institution.
-Hiring a third party to conduct background checks is subject to additional restrictions.
+Hiring a third party to conduct background checks is subject to additional data protection restrictions.